census-instrumentation/opencensus-specs/stats/HTTP.md

 Any particular library might provide only a subset of these measures/views/tags.
 Check the language-specific documentation for the list of supported values.

-All times (latencies) are measured in float64 fractions of microseconds.

 There is no special support for multi-part HTTP requests and responses.
 These are just treated as one request.

 ## Units